Skip to main content

 Who’s most at risk of pre-eclampsia

-You have an increased risk of developing pre-eclampsia if you had any of these conditions before becoming pregnant:
+You have higher chance of getting pre-eclampsia if you had any of these conditions before becoming pregnant:

 • you’re expecting multiple babies (twins or triplets)

-If you have 2 or more of these together, then your chances of developing pre-eclampsia are higher.
+If you have 2 or more of these together, then your chances of getting pre-eclampsia are higher.

 Treating pre-eclampsia

-If your GP or midwife suspects you have pre-eclampsia you will be referred for an assessment by an obstetrician in the hospital.
+If your GP or midwife thinks you have pre-eclampsia, you will be referred for an assessment by an obstetrician in the hospital.

-You may need to take medication to lower your blood pressure while you wait for the birth of your baby.
+You may also need to take medicine to lower your blood pressure while you wait for the birth of your baby.

 Giving birth if you have pre-eclampsia